NagareNegishi/Distributed-Logging-System/README.md

 ```
   - Supports any JDBC-compatible database (Tested with Supabase PostgreSQL)
   - Requires appropriate JDBC driver in dependencies
+  - Default is H2 in-memory (no setup required, data cleared on shutdown)

 ### JMX Monitoring